-The WelcomeCenter Saxony-Anhalt offers various training courses on the basics and current topics of labour market integration to support regional full-time and voluntary actors and all other interested parties.
-In this context, you have the opportunity to familiarise yourself with the legal foundations, obtain up-to-date background information and exchange ideas with other stakeholders about regional challenges.
-We look forward to your registration for one or more online dates.
-Face-to-face events are also available on request.
+The WelcomeCenter Saxony-Anhalt offers various training courses on the basics and current topics of labor market integration to support regional full-time and volunteer actors and all other interested parties.
+In this context, you will have the opportunity to learn about the legal framework, obtain up-to-date background information, and exchange ideas with other actors about regional challenges.
+We look forward to your registration for one or more online events.
+In-person events are also possible on request.

 Link to registration: https://www.surveymonkey.de/r/WCST-Schulungen_2023